neurodance/teams-ai/teams.md/src/components/include/in-depth-guides/tabs/functions/typescript.incl.md

 <!-- overview -->

 Agents may want to expose REST APIs that client applications can call.
-This library makes it easy to implement those APIs through the `app.function()` method.
+This SDK makes it easy to implement those APIs through the `app.function()` method.
 The function takes a name and a callback that implements the function.

 <!-- example -->